rodriguesrenato/rse-nd-home-service-robot/README.md

 Test your SLAM map and navigate through it
 1. Go to `rse-nd-home-service-robot/scripts` and run `./test_amcl.sh`.
 2. In Rviz, select a point in the map with `2D NAV Goal` cursor to make the robot navigate to it.

+Run the full Home Service Robot
+1. Go to `rse-nd-home-service-robot/scripts` and run `./add_markers.sh`.

 ## License
 The contents of this repository are covered under the MIT License.